macvfx/p5ArchiveCheck/README.md

 # P5 Check (script)

-Check local P5 server if selected files in a folder at a path are archived.
+Check local Archiware P5 server if selected files in a folder at a path are archived.
+(More Archiware scripts in [Archiware](https://github.com/macvfx/Archiware/) repo.

 ## Overview
 - The scripts creates a list of files and checks if P5 has a "handle" for a file at a path